Gary Burghoff AKA Radar from 'M*A*S*H' Always Kept His Left Hand Out of View - Five Times We Could See It

 Gary Burghoff, Mike Farrell, and Alan Alda during the filming of the television show "M*A*S*H," circa August 1976 | Source: Getty Images

 One of the characters who was often featured but was easily overlooked by his military counterparts due to his nervous nature was the 4077 MASH unit's company clerk, Corporal Walter Eugene "Radar" O'Reilly.
-Although many of the staff on the base tended to take Radar's effort for granted, the fans surely noticed him.
+Although many of the staff on the base tended to take Radar's professional efforts for granted, the fans surely noticed him.

 Gary Burghoff on "M*A*S*H" in 1977 | Source: Getty Images